+The PHA must review each complete application received and make a preliminary assessment of the family's eligibility.
 The PHA must accept applications from families for whom the list is open unless there is good cause for not accepting the application (such as denial of assistance) for the grounds stated in the regulations [24 CFR 982.206(b)(2)].
 Where the family is determined to be ineligible, the PHA must notify the family in writing [24 CFR 982.201(f)].
 Where the family is not determined to be ineligible, the family will be placed on a waiting list of applicants.